danaikorre/dsmanufacturing.github.io/course_content_2022/session-2.md

 back to [course content](index#course_organisation)

-# Week 1, Session 2: Data Carpentry
+# Week 2, Session 1: Data Carpentry

 [Lecture](#lecture) | [Reading](#reading) | [Workshop](#workshop) |
 <p><br /></p>

 #### Session topics

-* Understand how the course will work
-* Know what learning resources are available
-* Understand what you need to do and how you will be assessed
-* Develop an understanding on how data science can be applied to manufacturing
+* Correctly trace value changes in programs that use scalar assignment.
+* Read tabular data from a file into a program.
+* Select individual values and subsections from data.
+* Perform operations on arrays of data.
+* How to format data in spreadsheets for effective data use
+* Carrying out basic quality control and quality assurance

 <p>&nbsp;</p>